 - The square, YELLOW Activity light blinks when there is network activity (see Figure 2-6). - The square, GREEN Link light above the Ethernet port indicates that the network connection has been established (see Figure 2-6).
-The GREEN Link light changes color to confirm the auto-negotiated data speed rate: - The Link light is YELLOW at 10 Mbps. - The Link light is ORANGE at 100 Mbps.

 Figure 2-6.
 Activity and Link LED